sci-wms/sci-wms/README.md

 STYLES=position1_position2_position3_position4_position5_position6_position7

 ###Position 1
-This is the type of image to return.
+This is the style of image to return.
 For node variables the options are: pcolor, facets, contours, filledcontours, (vectors or barbs if specifying two variables like LAYERS=u,v)

 For cell variables the options are: pcolor, facets, contours, filledcontours, (vectors or barbs if specifying two variables like LAYERS=u,v)